-The CRB story includes more than 25 years of refinement and innovation…
+The CRB story includes nearly 30 years of refinement and innovation…

 Youth across the Bay are stepping up to ensure that no Bay Area K-3rd grader will be held back in life for lack of literacy mentorship.
 At the same time, those youth are trained in social-emotional skills that prepare them to become successful, independent adults.
 The result is that K-3rd graders on average are doubling their literacy progress while in Community Reading Buddies, and 96% of the CRB youth are demonstrating growth as leaders and communicators.

 Passionate about education and seeing the effect teenagers could have on young learners’ interest in reading, local learning specialist Nancy McKee-Jolda founds Community Reading Buddies (CRB) as a 20-student program at Oakland Public Library.
 Within a few years, the program grows to 60 students and moves to Centro Infanfil de la Raza, working mostly with English Language Learners.